-or-

 To sum up, we measure distance, we assess learning, and we evaluate results in

 terms of some set of criteria.
-These three terms are certainly connected, but it
+These three terms are certainly share some common

 is useful to think of them as separate but connected ideas and processes.